Best Dual Zone Camping Fridge Australia 2026: Top Picks Tested

 + Can I use both zones as a fridge (no freezer)?

 Yes, most dual zone fridges let you set each zone independently from around -20°C to +10°C. You can run both as a fridge, both as a freezer, or one of each.
-Some models like the ARB Zero 73L DZ also have a removable divider, letting you convert it into one large single zone when needed.

 + What's the best dual zone fridge for a ute?